mistralai/client-python/USAGE.md

 from mistralai import Mistral
 import os

-s = Mistral(
+with Mistral(
     api_key=os.getenv("MISTRAL_API_KEY", ""),
-)
+) as s:
     res = s.chat.complete(model="mistral-small-latest", messages=[
         {
             "content": "Who is the best French painter?
 Answer in one short sentence.", "role": "user",
         },
     ])

     if res is not None:
         # handle response
         pass
 ```

 </br>